Sub-components and inheritance of the Engee physical Modeling language

 Sub-components

-Sub-components are ordinary physical components that we embed inside other physical components.
+Sub-components are ordinary physical components that can be embedded inside other physical components.
 They are created using the construction @components.

 @components begin